utgupta27/task_organiser/README.md

-# task-organiser
+# Task Organiser
-A Beautiful Application for organising To-Do Tasks, Notes and Reminders.
+A Cross-Platform Real-Time Cloud Sync Application for organising To-Do Tasks, Notes and Reminders.
+Available for Android, Web and iOS, Support for native Desktop Application(like- Linux,Windows and Mac) is Comming soon...

 ## SnapShots
 <table>